nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 Crude boats.
 Okay.
 Crude boats.
 Okay.
 One of the points towards the rear the the rear or the tail of Oloroo where there is a little bit of a, kind of like a stone staircase.

 That's kind of what you guys, what you guys kind of it's what you guys walked up, when you were originally coming on, onboarding onto Uluru.
 Does he know where they come from?
 And these are the same goblins that keep attacking them over the past?
 These goblins do definitely have that red cracked, scorched earth, style skin, where there where there are red veins, where the, where the cracked earth would look would be.
-So these definitely look like they are firewalker tribe goblins.
+So these definitely look like they are Fire Walker tribe goblins.

 Is that our next gentleman.
 Oh, that's a good question.
 Ultimately, that was our kind of next goal was to go hunt these things down.
 Yep.
 And try to kill the leader, make sure they don't harass us again, which will have a knock on effect of making sure they don't harass these guys again.